fpillet/NetworkingWorkshopSwiftNIO/ChatClient.md

 Its main components are:

-* `NWEndpoint`, an endpoint in a network connection.
+* [`NWEndpoint`](https://developer.apple.com/documentation/network/nwendpoint), an endpoint in a network connection.
-* `NWConnection`, a bidirectional data connection between a local endpoint and a remote endpoint.
+* [`NWConnection`](https://developer.apple.com/documentation/network/nwconnection), a bidirectional data connection between a local endpoint and a remote endpoint.
-* `NWListener`, an object you use to listen for incoming network connections.
+* [`NWListener`](https://developer.apple.com/documentation/network/nwlistener), an object you use to listen for incoming network connections.
-* `NWParameter`, an object that stores the protocols to use for connections, options for sending data, and network path constraints.
+* [`NWParameters`](https://developer.apple.com/documentation/network/nwparameters), an object that stores the protocols to use for connections, options for sending data, and network path constraints.

-Network.framework also replaces goold old Reachability with `NWPath` and `NWPathMonitor`.
-It add a ton of information and control over the type of connections, network transitions (i.e. wifi to cellular, etc), supports multipath TCP, proxies, TLS, etc etc. We're only going to scratch the surface with this iOS client application.
+Network.framework also replaces goold old Reachability with [`NWPath`](https://developer.apple.com/documentation/network/nwpath) and [`NWPathMonitor`](https://developer.apple.com/documentation/network/nwpathmonitor).
+It adds a ton of information and control over the type of connections, network transitions (i.e. wifi to cellular, etc), supports multipath TCP, proxies, TLS, etc etc. We're only going to scratch the surface with this iOS client application.

 ## Prelude: familiarize yourself with the application